 When we say the wave lasts ages, we really mean it.
 A solid ride on the Donkey will make anyone’s knees start to ache.
 This wave can reach about 3kms in length – making it one of the longest waves in the world.
 Until recently, there were vehicles running up and down the beach ferrying surfers between rides.

-Skeleton Bay breaks hard and fast, and it is all about the tube.
+Skeleton surfing is hard and fast, and it is all about the tube.
 You can get multiple barrels on these seemingly endless waves (6 – 8 is not uncommon).
 This is definitely not a wave for beginners though, as there are some mean rips and serious power in the sea here.
 Surfers come here to experience the longest rides of their lives – something that can definitely be expected.

 The wave can work all year round but is at its best when the big swells hit around May to July.
 The wave also works on all tides.
 Bring along your thick wetsuit though, as the water here can get pretty chilly!